 As with basketry, American Indian pottery traditions are difficult to generalize about because

 they developed so differently in different tribes.
-The fact of the matter is, everybody needs someplace to store their corn.
-As far as I know just about every
+When it comes down to it, everybody needs someplace to store their corn.
+Just about every

 culture that does any farming at all developed pottery in ancient times, and American Indians are no exception.